oliver-oloughlin/kvdex/README.md

 ### findByPrimaryIndex()

-Find a document by a primary index, exclusive to indexable collections.
+Find a document by a primary index.

 ```ts
 // Finds a user document with the username = "oliver"